Anushasid/Intelligent-Chat-Interface/README.md

 ### 3️⃣ Add Your API Key

-Create a `.env` file in the project root and add your Groq API key:
+Create a `.env` file in the project root:

 ```bash
 GROQ_API_KEY="your_groq_api_key_here"